LPCIC/elpi/ELPI.md

 ```

 From now on, all the goals suspended on the predicates `foo` and `bar` will see
-in their contexts the four all the rules implementing the predicates `p1, p2,
+in their contexts the all the rules implementing the predicates `p1, p2,
 p3, p4` = $\{$`p1,p2,p3`$\} \cup \{$`p4`$\}$.

 > [!NOTE]
-> If the list of predicate names before `?-` is empty, then the `?-` can be avoided
+> If the list of predicate names before `?-` is empty, then the `?-` can be omitted

 Example: `constraint foo bar { ... }`.
 In this case the new suspended goals
 talking about `foo` and `bar` will consider the rules for the predicates `p1,